3110 Postgraduate Diploma in Nursing - Mental Health (pre-registration)

-Please note: This course is funded by the NHS for UK and EU students, meaning you will have no fees to pay.
+Please note: This course is funded by the NHS for UK and EU students, meaning you will have no tuition fees to pay.
 In addition, if you are a UK resident you will receive annual financial support of £1,000 and you can apply for a means tested bursary.

 This PGDip will give you the credentials you need to be eligible to register with the Nursing and Midwifery Council as a qualified nurse.
 The course represents a rigorous combination of theoretical work in the classroom and practical experience in clinical and community settings.
 The PGDip in Mental Health Nursing will allow you to acquire the higher level skills of critical thinking, reasoning and analysis in this area.

 This course represents two-thirds of a masters degree.
 The outstanding third may be taken in the future through a top-up course.